cyclecog/termux-log-system/README.md

 I wrote  start_all.sh  to avoid manual steps (super useful for demos!):

-# Make the script executable (easy to forget—learned this the hard way)
+# Make the script executable
 chmod +x start_all.sh

 # Launch all services with one command